 As was true of many people of his time, Parry was a believer in the westward expansion of the Unites States, perhaps even a believer in the contested and highly controversial doctrine of Manifest Destiny.
 Certainly Parry wanted his discoveries to be put to practical use; he wanted his discoveries of the beauties of Colorado to entice others to come to Colorado and "build a mountain empire".
 To reach the widest possible audience, Parry not only wrote of his travels and discoveries in scientific publications but, even more often, in newspapers and popular magazines.

 Parry’s personal collection of over 18,000 specimens came from numerous trips: early and later years in the north-central U.S., many years in California, railroad surveys, Utah and Wyoming expeditions, trips along the U.S.-Mexican border, and his numerous Colorado collecting trips.
-His collection is now housed in the Ada Hayden Herbarium at Iowa State University which also houses his papers.
+His collection is now housed in the Ada Hayden Herbarium at Iowa State University.

 Parry collected over 30,000 specimens during his lifetime; he authored numerous articles, and he provided important material for Watson, Brewer, and Gray’s Botany of California, the first such scientific botanical endeavor for that state.

 In Colorado, Parry collected about one hundred species new to science.
 Seventeen of these species are shown in the photo show below.
 Dozens of species outside of Colorado and seventy-six species in Colorado were named for the King.